nirmalkumar-au/Java17/README.md

 # Java17

-Used the Java17 features of Sealed, Non Sealed and Permits in Interface & Class Used the Java17 feature of Pattern matching Switch statement
+Used the Java17 features of Sealed, Non Sealed and Permits in Interface & Class, as well as Pattern matching Switch statement

 1. Done an sealed interface of LivingBeing
 2. Done abstract sealed classes of Vertebrate and NonVertebrate implements LivingBeing